 How will you measure the quality of implementation?

 These items answer the question: did the development team build what was defined in the requirements and design specs?
-Metrics revolve around functional tests of the application and manual demonstrations by the development team that every story/task in the sprint has been developed according to specification.
+Metrics revolve around functional tests and manual demonstrations showing that every story/task was implemented according to specification.

-- The implementation of the UX design in all form factors (web, tablet, phone, etc) matches exactly what was defined by the design team and approved by the Product Manager.
+- The implementation of the UX design in all form factors (web, tablet, phone, etc.) matches what was defined by the design team and approved by the Product Manager.

 How will you measure performance and stability?